MirrorRoot/github-pages-with-jekyll/index.md

 # Welcome to my blog

 I'm glad you are here.
 I plan to talk about programming in Java, with focus in web.
-Let's discuss spring framework and angular.
+Let's discuss spring framework,angular and thymeleaf.